sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1450 - draft-scale.md

 hidden: true
 ---

-TODO on publish: correct links
+TODO on publish: correct links, add Scale to the preprocessors index page,

 Corrects the size of text in PDF documents whose size varies, for example as a result of being scanned or photographed at different scales.
 ID cards and receipts are common examples of such documents.
 This preprocessor enables coordinates-based methods, such as the Region or Text Table methods, to work with such unpredictably scaled documents.